 2 Days in Oslo FAQs

-Spending 2 days in Oslo is the perfect amount of time.
+Spending two days in Oslo is the perfect amount of time.
 You’ll have time to soak in the beauty of the Oslo Fjord and explore the best of what the city has to offer – from museums, such as the Museum of Cultural History, and historic sites, like Oslo Cathedral, to restaurants and bars.
+Combine Oslo with three days in Stockholm or three days in Bergen and you have the perfect Scandinavian getaway!

 Over to you!
-Have you spent 2 days in Oslo?
+Have you spent two days in Oslo?
 What did you think of it?
 What were your favorite places to visit?
-If you haven’t visited, is Oslo on your travel bucket list?
+If you havenโt visited, is Oslo on your travel bucket list?

 I have heard that Oslo is an expensive city to visit!
 But that encourages me to travel there even more since I like figuring out how to visit pricey cities on a budget haha — and it sounds like you did just that!
 I would definitely get the Oslo pass too since it gives you the most bang for your buck, as you said.
 It looks like a lovely city and I hope to visit there someday!
 Great guide, I’ll keep your suggestions in mind :)